 Research also shows the following benefits from ultrasound-guided injections:-

 - Reduced incidents of injury

 - Better patient satisfaction

 - Significantly more accurate injection with all injection procedures

 Nowadays more patients are wanting to have their injections performed under ultrasound guidance because of the above reasons.
 They improve accuracy, they improve outcomes and they reduce the risks of side effects and injury during the injection procedure.

 At Bothwell Medical Rooms and Core Clinic, we always perform an initial check ultrasound scan of the region before giving the injection.

-This helps us to ensure that there are no reasons why we would not want to inject, that the diagnosis is accurate.
+This helps us to ensure that there are no reasons why we would not want to inject and that the diagnosis is accurate.
 Confirming that there are no significant structures, such as nerves or vessels, that would become injured whilst performing the injection.
 We are able to identify a safe and comfortable path for us to deliver the injection.

-What is an ultrasound-guided injection – Accuracy
+What is a benefit of an ultrasound-guided injection – Accuracy

 We are able to achieve excellent needle visualisation with ultrasound.
 Tracking the needle from the moment it enters the skin to the target tissue.
 We are also able to ensure the steroid is delivered accurately at the point at which we wish to deliver it.